lavendelchen/so_long/README.md

 ### COMPILATION ON WSL
-for compilation to work on WSL, you're going to have to initiate XMING following the "Getting a screen on WSL" section on this website: https://harm-smits.github.io/42docs/libs/minilibx/getting_started.html
+for compilation to work on WSL, you're going to have to initiate XMING following the "Compilation on Linux" and "Getting a screen on WSL" sections on this website: https://harm-smits.github.io/42docs/libs/minilibx/getting_started.html

 now, you're gonna have to routinely do two things:
 * at every new start of your computer, launch XLaunch and follow the steps for it again.